Nourishing Winter Vegetable Curry

 Winter is the ultimate season for comfort food.
 It’s dark and cold outside, leaving our bodies craving warm and hearty dishes.
-Unfortunately comfort food often clashes with healthy New Years resolutions, making the average winter meal plan looking pretty dull.
-And that is exactly where this healthy vegetable curry comes in handy.
 Full of flavour and nourishing ingredients, this curry is guaranteed to satisfy your comfort food cravings, while at the same time boosting your health and energy levels.
-Curries are my current go to winter meal and is easily adapted to include your favourite vegetables and proteins with some easy add-ons listed below.
+Curries are great for winter and are easy to incorporate vegetables and plant based proteins into.
+Below are some of my favourite add ins

 Both of these legumes taste great in this curry and give it an extra boost of plant protein + health fibre.